1. Arrive on Time -

 - Class will begin and end by formally bowing as a group to the shomen (the front of the room/flags) and to each other.

 - Bow whenever you begin working with a new partner or when you are done working with your current partner.
 This is to thank them for working with you.

 - Bow when you receive instruction from a person who outranks you.
 This is to thank them for sharing their knowledge with you.

-- Safety: One of the greatest concerns when participating in any activity involving physical contact is safety.
+One of the greatest concerns when participating in any activity involving physical contact is safety.
 Jujitsu is no different.
 The techniques you will learn can inflict extensive damage if not performed with control.
-Please read the safety rules listed on the safety rules page and follow them carefully.
+Please read the safety rules listed on the “safety rules” page and follow them carefully.

 The most important thing to remember when you come to class is that we are all there to learn.
 We have all been at that point where we feel confused and intimidated by everything in class.
 Give it time, ask lots of questions, and never be afraid to try something new.
-Everyone in the dojo, from the youngest white belt, all the way up to Hanshi Julio Usera (Sensei Herreman's Instructor) is there to learn as well as teach.
+Everyone in the dojo, from the youngest white belt, all the way up to Shihan Julio Usera is there to learn from you and share his or her knowledge with you.
 In time, the dojo will no longer be an intimidating place of mystery, but instead a welcome sanctuary against the daily stresses of life.